bracesoftware/PawnScript/doc/foreach.md

 # Foreach-loop and data structures

-- In computer programming, a foreach loop is a loop used to access a integer value at a specific index of an array-like data structure.
+- In computer programming, a foreach loop is a loop used to access a value at a specific index of an array-like data structure, or data container.
+Data containers in PawnScript are hard-coded "nested objects" that can be manipulated using functions.

 ## Iterators
 - Iterators are arrays with a specific size assigned at declaration.